Regularized Step Directions in Nonlinear Conjugate Gradient Methods

 We will now use an example to illustrate the impact of cubic regularization on the satisfaction of the Powell restart criterion \eqref{PowellCri}.
 More specifically, we will examine how increasing values of $\lambda$ impact the value of the fraction

-The example we have chosen is the problem {\em s206} (\cite{CUTEr}):
+The example we have chosen is the problem {\em s206} \cite{gould2015cutest}:

-Without cubic regularization, Conmin encounters a Powell restart in Iteration 3.
+Without cubic regularization, \texttt{Conmin} encounters a Powell restart in Iteration 3.
 The value of the Powell fraction \eqref{PFrac} is 23.18, which is much larger than the threshold of 0.2.
-If we start to apply the cubic regularization with increasing values of $\lambda$ for this iteration, we get the results shown in Figure 1.
+If we start to apply the cubic regularization with increasing values of $\lambda$ for this iteration, we get the results shown in Table \ref{tab:powellRestarts}.

-Since the algorithm quickly increases the value of $\lambda$, it is hard to visualize a pattern of decrease with the values given in the table.
-As such, we have also evaluated the Powell fraction for more values of $\lambda$ between 0 and 600 so that a smooth chart can be produced for Figure 1.
+Since the algorithm quickly increases the value of $\lambda$, it is hard to visualize a pattern of decrease with the values given in Table \ref{tab:powellRestarts}.
+As such, we have also evaluated the Powell fraction for more values of $\lambda$ between 0 and 600 so that a smooth graph can be produced for Figure \ref{fig:powellRestarts}.